 For great-sounding audio recordings, whether in the form of song, voiceover, or YouTube videos, a great affordable option is the FIFine Metal Condenser USB Microphone.
 Digital recordings are crisp and clear without picking up too much disruption from background noise.

 For business calls on the go, pick up the Plantronics Voyager 5200.
-It looks great, keeps conversations clear, and resistant to sweat, humidity, and water that makes it great for traveling and working anywhere.
+It looks great, keeps conversations clear, and is resistant to sweat, humidity, and water that making it great for traveling and working anywhere.

 With the rising trend of digital nomads, online teachers, and voice operators, you can’t go wrong with the Logitech USB Headset H390.
 You can go through an entire class or shift while remaining comfortable and focused on your work.